SystemAnalysisDpt-CMC-MSU/ellipsoids/doc/chap_examples.rst

 where :math:`x(t) = [\xi_1(t), \xi_2(t)]^T`, :math:`u(t) = [\mu_1(t), \mu_2(t)]^T`.

-Now we will make of this system a discrete system.
+Now we will discretize this system.
 We assume that the adjustment of the valves occurs at time instants (by a certain interval :math:`\Delta`) and time delay is :math:`k\Delta`.
 Then the system takes form: